 In this section, we split the VS Code API and Contribution Points into a few categories, each with short descriptions as to what your extension could achieve.
 Validate that your extension idea is achievable by reviewing the VS Code API or reading the Extension Capabilities section for new extension ideas.

 Guides & Samples

 We have a great collection of sample extensions that you can adapt from, and some of them include a detailed guide that explains the source code.
-You can find all Samples & Guides in the Extension Guide Listing or the vscode-extension-samples repository.
+You can find all samples and guides in the Extension Guide Listing or the vscode-extension-samples repository.

-To help make your extension fit seemlessly into the VS Code user interface, refer to the Extension Guidelines, where you'll learn the best practices for creating extension UI and conventions for following the preferred VS Code workflows.
+To help make your extension fit seamlessly into the VS Code user interface, refer to the UX Guidelines, where you'll learn the best practices for creating extension UI and conventions for following the preferred VS Code workflows.